f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/vm/vm-automation-demo-guide.rst

 -  xc_waf_blocking = “Set to true as we need to enforce block mode if any vulnerability occurs”

--  advertise_sites = "Set to true as we want to advertise on public"
+-  advertise_sites = "Set to false as we want to advertise on public"

 -  http_only = "set to true as we need to advertise LB on http protocol"